THE ECOSYSTEM DESIGN GROUP brings scientific research, education and application to the design and planning of healthy landscapes and ecosystems.

-The Lady Bird Johnson Wildflower Center's mission is to advance the sustainable use of plants in the landscape.
-As an organized research unit of The University of Texas at Austin, we have contributed to the advancement of scientific knowledge of green roofs, sustainable turfgrass, low impact development (storm water), native ecosystem restoration, invasive species management, roadside revegetation and urban-wildland interface fire ecology.
+The Lady Bird Johnson Wildflower Center's mission is to conserve, restore and create healthy landscapes.
+As an organized research unit of The University of Texas at Austin, we have contributed to the advancement of scientific knowledge of green roofs, sustainable turfgrass, low impact development and stormwater Best Management Practices (BMPs), native ecosystem restoration, invasive species management, roadside revegetation and urban-wildland interface fire ecology.
 We also bring extensive and diverse experience from our work on high-impact projects for public and private clients, including national and regional parks, corporate headquarters, urban developments, institutional campuses, river and prairie restoration, state highways and botanic gardens.
 Our experienced team includes staff trained in landscape architecture, ecology, geography, planning and sustainable design.

 This approach encourages a healthy interaction between humans and the environment—it blurs the boundary between the built and natural environments to optimize both ecological function and benefits to society.